 Describe your farm operation

-Describe the work to be performed by applicantThe farm consists of the two farmer/owners, a pack house manager, and 4 field crew members, so everyone plays and integral role in the success of the farm.
+Describe the work to be performed by applicantThe farm consists of the two farmer/owners, a pack house manager, and a field crew manager who oversees 4 field crew members, so everyone plays and integral role in the success of the farm.
 Field crew members will be involved in all aspects of farmer, even though specific tasks will change across the season.
 Responsibilities will include greenhouse seeding/transplanting, field transplanting both with a water wheel transplanter and by hand, moving irrigation pipe, weeding with hand tools, harvest, packing CSA shares, and working farmers markets.
 Those employees with past farming experience may be given more defined roles and job titles.

 What do you expect of a worker?Employees will work 5 days a week, including at least one farmers market each week, with weekends off (unless unexpected circumstances require an occasional weekend day to be worked)..
 Hours average between 8 and 10 each day of work, but can stretch a bit longer on days with evening markets.
 We are a production based farm, so we need to get a certain amount of work done each day.
 Effort, efficiency, and proficiency all affect the length of the work day.
 We get a lot done with a few people, so we have high expectations for our employees.
 They need to have a strong work ethic, self-motivation, attention to detail, the ability to labor for an entire day, and the understanding that they need to pull their weight.
 Our enjoyment of farming is super important to us, so poor attitudes and drama are not tolerated.
 Ideally, employees will have prior experience farming, or at least know that they are well suited to this type of work before applying.